Landlords: Don’t get caught out by MTDfIT – What you need to do before April 2026

 Share this page

-If you earn income from property, the countdown to Making Tax Digital for Income Tax (MTDfIT) has already begun.
-From April 2026, landlords with gross rental income above £50,000 will need to keep digital records and send quarterly updates to HMRC using compatible software.
+If you earn income from property, the countdown to Making Tax Digital for Income Tax (MTDfIT) is now well underway.
+From 6 April 2026, landlords with gross rental income above £50,000 must keep digital records and send quarterly updates to HMRC using compatible software.

-If you have not yet read my colleague Martin Bugg’s overview blog, It’s coming: Are you ready for Making Tax Digital for Income Tax (MTDfIT)?, it is a great place to start.
+If you have not yet read my colleague Martin Bugg’s overview blog, It’s coming: Are you ready for Making Tax Digital for Income Tax (MTDfIT)?, it's a great place to start.
 Martin explains the rules, thresholds and timelines in detail.

 This article focuses specifically on landlords and what you can do now to stay ahead of the changes.